-This time of year, the hatchery catalogs and incubators show up in the homes of poultry farmers.
+This time of year, the hatchery catalogs and incubators show up in the homes of poultry farmers, who are setting their annual goals.
 When there’s a bank of snow outside the window and the temperature is well below freezing, thinking about fluffy peepers in the spring makes winter feel a little bit shorter.

 Our farm is currently home to two dozen geese, about a dozen chickens, some guinea fowl and three ducks.
 In planning for 2019 we aim to expand our collection of ducks and better manage our current flocks.

-Ducks are an area of expansion for us in 2019.
+Ducks are an area of expansion for us in 2019 and comprise one of our main poultry goals for the year.
 We love our duck eggs because they are more reliably laid year round than chicken eggs, and they have thick orange yolks that are perfect for baking, which is the primary way we use eggs.
 Ducks also require less infrastructure than chickens.
 The don’t roost, and they don’t lay in nesting boxes.
 In addition to laying tasty eggs they are very active foragers.

 We like to use all our animals in multiple, permaculture ways, and ducks are perfect for helping keep slugs and other nuisance bugs at bay.
 They work in conjunction with our flock of guinea fowl, which eats ticks, to keep the general bad insect population down.
 Because we want to utilize these abilities as much as possible, we’re adding Runner Ducks for the first time this year.
 Runners are some of the most actively foraging ducks, and they are also excellent layers.
 A small flock running around the barnyard should keep us cooking with eggs and hopefully limit the number of bug-related problems in the gardens.